jacksonsns/jacksonsns/README.md

 **About me**

-- 💼 Full Stack developer
+- 💼 Web Stack developer

 - ❤️ Passionate about programming